Counting with the quantum alternating operator ansatz

 \section{Determining the minimum number of samples required to reach a given accuracy with VQCount}

 To determine the minimum number of samples necessary to reach an approximate count with a multiplicative error $\varepsilon$, the VQCount algorithm was run by increasing the number of solutions sampled from the optimized QAOA circuit until the approximate number of solutions was inside the given error bounds.
+Note that the minimum number of samples includes those discarded by postselection.
 Fig.~\ref{fig:count-accuracy} shows the count accuracy, i.e., the approximate number of solutions over the exact number of solutions, for given error bounds.
 VQCount systematically underestimates the number of solutions, as seen most prominently in the $\#$NAE3SAT curve for $\alpha=1$.